zavalab/ADAM_Documentation/custom_model.md

 <br>

 <p>
   Similar to the other steps we have encountered, you can also double-click the nodes to edit the demand information about each consumer.
-In the video below, Consumer4's capacity is changed from 30,000 to 60,000 gallons of biomethane per year, and it's price is changed from $3,000 to $3,500 per gallon.
-This means that Consumer4 now demands a maximum of 60,000 gallons of biomethane per year and is willing to buy the biomethane at a price of $3,500 per gallon.
+In the video below, Consumer4's capacity is changed from 30,000 to 60,000 gallons of biomethane per year, and its price is changed from $3,000 to $3,500 per gallon.
+This means that Consumer4 now demands a maximum of 60,000 gallons of biomethane per year and is willing to buy the biomethane at $3,500 per gallon.
 </p>

 <video width="840" controls>